shwedosh/GA-fsdse-prework/README.md

 This guide covers the following steps that you need to go through to prepare for the class.

 * Setting up your operating system
-* Setting up the programming environment
+* Setting up the version control system
 * Pre-Reading Material
 * Community and Meetups